JadeGrande/kyogify/README.md

 # Kyogify
-revolutionary new technology that turns any image into professor Kyogu Lee
+revolutionary new technology that turns any image into professor Kyogu Lee (originally Obama from [the original repo](https://github.com/Spu7Nix/obamify))

 ![example](example.gif)